OpenBioSim/loch/README.md

 ````

 The ligand index specifes which ligand will used in the complex.
 The script
-will output a PDB file for the final SD and ligand strucures, e.g.
+will output a PDB file for the average protein and ligand structures along
-`sd_1.pdb` and `ligand_1.pdb`, along with a PDB file for any waters within
+the trajectory, `sd_1_reference.pdb` and `ligand_1_reference.pdb`, respectively.
+A PDB file containing the oxygen positions from the GCMC water clusters that
-the GCMC sampling region, e.g. `water_1.pdb`.
-(Here the suffix `_1` indicates
+were sampled will also be written, e.g. `clusters_1.pdb`.
+(Here the suffix `_1`
-the ligand index that was specified.)
+indicates the ligand index that was specified.)
 To visualise with `VMD`:

 ```
-vmd -m sd_1.pdb ligand_1.pdb water_1.pdb -startup vmd.tcl
+vmd -m sd_1_reference.pdb ligand_1_reference.pdb clusters_1.pdb -startup vmd.tcl
 ```

-While running, the script will output the current number of waters in the GCMC
-region after each cycle, with the average occupancy reported at the end.